kailash-manasarovar/statement/docs/timeline/2023/september.md

 ![Josep L profile](../../content/images/google-searches/april-24/josep-l-2.png)

-- I guess this was another example of the continuing threats to my safety and wellbeing that I wasn't really understanding - apart from the obvious threats - as the whole thing was just too far fetched for my rather innocent mind and naive good feelings for everyone.
+- I guess this was another example of the continuing threats to my safety and wellbeing that I wasn't really understanding - apart from the obvious threats - as the whole thing was just too far fetched for my rather innocent mind and naïve good feelings for everyone.

 ## Problem with the car washer